vladshvets222/deadlock-match-win-probability-predictor/README.md

 - The live server requires the live-events data source to provide the required player-, team-, and game-state information.
 - Historical and live data availability may change as the game and its API develop.

 Also, there are several bugs, which I would try to fix in the future.
+For example, the time in the overlay sometimes breaks if the pause was used in-game.

 Additionally, I plan to train deep learning models and add more features to increase the model's reliability.
 Also, in **NOT** near future, I would like to try to implement an item suggestion mechanism.
 Furthermore, the training data and models should be regularly updated, as the meta changes every day; however, I do not promise to do so.
 I will update it when I have free time.